Tutorial: Writing your First Commodore Component

 Now that we have a component that compiles, and that we have pushed it to GitHub, we want to deploy it to our clusters.

-We need to edit two files for that:
+We only need edit one file for that:

 This repository is a clone of the tutorial-tenant